bernd/insomnia/docs/insomnia/graphql-queries.md

 ### Construct the Request Payload

-Insomnia automatically constructs the payload of a GraphQL request and saves it whenever the query or variables sections are modified.
+Unetus automatically constructs the payload of a GraphQL request and saves it whenever the query or variables sections are modified.
 There are three possible attributes that make up a GraphQL request.

 * `query` (string): The GraphQL query to be sent.
 * `variables` (object): An optional object of variables to be included with the query.